MavAayush/mrd-detection-flow/GMM/README.md

   - `tied`: assuming all components share the same covariance matrix
 - Scaled features with **StandardScaler**
 - Trained GMM using **EM (Expectation-Maximization)**
-- For anomaly detection, we tested two strategies:
+- For threshold calculation, we tested two strategies:
   - **1st percentile of healthy log-likelihood scores**
   - **1.5th percentile of healthy log-likelihood scores**
 - Scored both healthy and unhealthy patients and computed per-patient MRD %